lextoumbourou/notes/content/comp_investing_part_1.md

     <p>An example of the quiz from Week 7</p>
 </div>

 Week 8, the final module, was centred around two homework assignments building from previous week's work.
-Where, in the first, we were to perform an event study based on Bollinger Bands and, in the second, feed that data into a market simulator.
+In the first, we were to perform an event study based on Bollinger Bands and, in the second, feed that data into a market simulator.

-I wish I had had more time to spend on them but ended up knocking together a half baked solution in order to pass the exam the moment before I left for a week long holiday.
+I wish I had had more time to spend on them.
+I ended up knocking together a half baked solution that narrowly passed the exam, moments before I left for a week long holiday.
 I also needed help from the forum here.
-I'm not proud of the code, and I doubt I would have done very well if an instructor graded it, but I got it done and passed.
+I'm not proud of the code, and I doubt I would have done very well if an instructor graded it.

 ***